abomhold/DistributedFaaSTester/trace/test/README.md

 }
 ```

 An example function configuration can be found in [./functions/exampleFunction.json](functions/exampleFunction.json).
-Function files provide the core parameters needed to execute and modify a function.
+Function files provide the core parameters needed to Main and modify a function.
 Here is a breakdown of the attributes:

 * **function:** The name of your function.
 * **platform:** The cloud platform your function is deployed to.
 This is used to choose the correct CLI to invoke your functions with.